Khayn/maven-cargo/src/main/resources/maven-settings-file/readme.txt

 add Tomcat roles as shown, or use supplied

 Maven Cargo plugin will do the rest, as shown in linked above tutorial

+in case you have different local paths, remember to edit tomcat location in pom /plugins